Start of program: 2012

 - 15 regions where the emergency threshold for severe acute malnutrition in children under 5 years have been exceeded²

 - 26,187 children under the age of 5 treated for severe acute malnutrition

 Areas of intervention

-Each year, more than four million people are affected by food insecurity and malnutrition across the 15 regions of the country.
+Each year, more than five million people are affected by food insecurity and malnutrition across the 15 regions of the country.
 Chad has the sixth highest child mortality rate in the world and one in seven children die before reaching the age of five.

 ALIMA’s Impact – Our fieldwork